 Accept the free mud boots the walk is pretty uneventful and we reach mile 12 in an hour.

-Even though there are plenty of opportunities to be an arm length from the water there are not a lot of trails down to it.
-At this covered picnic table we can finally descend, very close to a natural small cascade.
+Even though there are plenty of opportunities to be an arm length from the water there are not a lot trails leading down to it.
+At this covered picnic table we can finally descend, very close to a natural, small cascade.

 “Little falls” – official name of river before it flows into Gunpowder Falls – is pretty deep and stony so I don’t let Mag off the leash here.

 About 70 feet away from here there is an overlook to the “waterfall” along with this cautionary sign. 😵

 Now we are being more careful where we walk and I keep looking everywhere for copperheads….jeeeez!

 At least the trail is arrow straight for like a mile.

 We find some less dangerous animals hanging out on pretty plants and one of the mile markers.